Japan Cabinet Members Voice Support for Bookstore Proposal; Minister Says Stores Offer Place to ‘Learn Diverse Values, Develop Creativity’

 Junko Mihara, minister for measures for declining birthrate, said she will make efforts to offer help from the viewpoint of having children be well-rounded.

-Digital minister Masaaki Taira stressed the importance of digitization that maximizes value of analog content.
+Digital minister Masaaki Taira stressed the importance of digitization, which maximizes the value of analog content.

 Former industry minister Ken Saito set up the project team at the ministry to promote bookstores when he was in the post.